unaiiM/UniVFS/README.md

 In development.

 # Introduction
-UniVFS is a project enfocated know more about development in C and making a module in C for NodeJS with Node-API (ABI).
+UniVFS is a project enfocated learn more about development in C and making a module in C for NodeJS with Node-API (ABI).

 Is basically a virtual file system where you will: